Zwaai-app/infections-server/backend/README.md

 Building the app locally is required to generate a zip to deploy because the App Service won't execute build tasks.
 Build the app however you normally would:
 - `ctrl + shift + b` - kicks off default build in VS Code
-- execute `npm run build` from a terminal window
+- execute `yarn build` from a terminal window

 ### Zip deploy from VS Code
 1. Make sure your app is built, whatever is currently in your `dist` and `node_modules` folders will be the app that is deployed.